karayabin/universe-snapshot/universe/Ling/Light_UserData/doc/api/Ling/Light_UserData/Api/Generated/Interfaces/ResourceHasTagApiInterface/deleteResourceHasTagByResourceIdAndTagId.md

-ResourceHasTagApiInterface::deleteResourceHasTagByResourceIdAndTagId — Deletes the resourceHasTag identified by the given resource_id and tag_id.
+ResourceHasTagApiInterface::deleteResourceHasTagByResourceIdAndTagId — Deletes the resource has tag identified by the given resource_id and tag_id.